vega/altair/NOTES_FOR_MAINTAINERS.md

 - [`dependency-groups`](https://peps.python.org/pep-0735/): Local dependencies for development.

 > [!NOTE]
-> All are currently declared in sub-tables of `project.optional-dependencies`
+> All are currently declared in sub-tables of `project.optional-dependencies`.

+The lower version bounds defined here are reused for [altair/utils/_importers.py](altair/utils/_importers.py).

 #### `vl-convert`